EnergySystemsModellingLab/MUSE_OS/docs/inputs/toml.rst

 Standard sectors
 ----------------

+A MUSE model requires at least one sector.
 Sectors are declared in the TOML file by adding a subsection to the `sectors` section:

 .. code-block:: TOML